August 2010 - September 2010

 My final responsibilities involed planning, filming, editing and all motion graphics and delivery of this narrated video.

-To get the video right, required a lot of prototyping in motion as well as video tests.
+To get the video right, I was required to do a lot of prototyping in motion as well as video tests.

 First of all, the lightning and palette needed to be consistent with screen content.
 Following this, were essential aspects of timing; essentially with having a constraint of 3 minutes to match the recorded script.

-Ultimately, the narrative is assisted by the choice of artifacts around the concept of each tablet.
+Ultimately, the narrative was assisted by the choice of artifacts around the concept of each tablet.

 Launch of 'Future of The Book'